 And then we get to talk about it first.

-Um it is the most important decision.
+And it is the most important decision.

 This is a lifelong appointment.

-Now remember, this was a massive issue during the campaign.
+Now, remember, this was a massive issue during the campaign.

-You know, it's a little frustrating to me is that all of the never Trumpers, all the people that have really just done everything they could do short of, you know, going out there with Hillary signs at a Trump rally, most of them, and how all of them were told, wait a minute, this is about the Supreme Court.
+You know, what's a little frustrating to me is that all of the never Trumpers, all the people that have really just have done everything they could do short of, you know, going out there with Hillary signs at a Trump rally, most of them, and how all of them were told, wait a minute, this is about the Supreme Court.

-Look at who the president then candidate Trump was saying that he would like to put on the Supreme Court.
+Look at who the president, then candidate Trump was saying that he would like to put on the Supreme Court.

-Which, by the way, gives the opposition plenty of time to do their op research.
+And that list is who he would choose from, which, by the way, gives the opposition plenty of time to do their op research.

 There's not going to be a single person that the left is going to say, great choice, Mr. President, because they lost the election.